 It was at this point that Stephen decided to focus on making music and simply work with guest vocalists, giving the project a much more diverse feel.
 Unfortunately that comes with a huge price: not being able to play live and all that comes with that (not being able to attract more listeners), which is one of the main reasons why Somegirl has always remained an obscure band.

 Somegirl has been releasing albums, singles and EPs quite consistently, and it was in 2016 when I decided to ask Stephen if he would like to work with Fangtasia Music and try to "rescue" the project.
 Little does he know that my intentions were selfish and I basically did it for my own sake, as this gives me the possibility to hear the tracks before anyone else. ;)

-Under Fangtasia Music, Somegirl has released one album, three EPs and one single, as well as re-releasing previous records from the old days in A Different Drum.
+Under Fangtasia Music, Somegirl has released several productions and has also re-released previous records from the old days in A Different Drum.